I saw a great headline the other day. It said “This new calming supplement is like an off switch for stress”.

 I’ve had great success in restoring adrenal health with the following:

 - Astragalus root.
 Studies show that Astragalus has many health benefits.
 It helps provide an increase in energy and endurance, as well as bolstering the immune system so you stay well when you’re under stress.
 Astragalus also aids healthy weight regulation by making cells more receptive to insulin and exerting an anti-inflammatory effect, helping to protect against insulin resistance and metabolic syndrome.

 - Cordyceps.
 This “anti-aging” medicine is not actually an herb at all, but a fungus.
 And plenty of research documents the ability of Cordyceps to modulate the immune system, naturally lower high blood-sugar levels, support energy levels, and aid the body’s natural ability to adapt to stress.

 - Eleuthero (Siberian ginseng).
 Sometimes referred to as Siberian ginseng, Eleuthero shouldn’t be confused with “true” ginseng (herbs from the genus Panax).
-Eleuthero is a much gentler herb that functions as an adaptogen, meaning that it naturally augments the body’s resistance to stress.
-Studies indicate that it increases performance, concentration, and endurance during fatigue.
-Eleuthero also protects the cells of your brain and increases cell sensitivity to insulin.
+It is a much gentler herb that functions as an adaptogen, meaning that it naturally augments the body’s resistance to stress.
+Studies indicate that Eleuthero increases performance, concentration, and endurance during fatigue.
+It also protects the cells of your brain and increases cell sensitivity to insulin.

 - Rhodiola rosea.
 This herb is well-known for its ability to help the body respond to stress efficiently, while offering an increase in energy.
 Rhodiola extract additionally has a neuroprotective effect, increasing the ability to concentrate in people who report feeling “burnt out.”
 It also has natural anti-inflammatory and antioxidant effects.